sigasi/sigasi_insights/content/opinion/your-mileage-may-vary-lot.md

 Third, a clause like this is not good for your <em>customer relationship</em>.
 I'm sure the EDA leadership must realize this.
 How can you convince a customer that you have the best tool, if you prohibit him from sharing his experiences with other customers?
 How can you charge more than your competitor while your only demonstrable differentiator is your sales pitch?
 Do you not trust your customers to see through any badly conducted benchmark that your competitor might set up?

-So, Mr. <a href="http://www.synopsys.com/COMPANY/ABOUTSYNOPSYS/Pages/ExecutiveManagement.aspx">Aart de Geus</a>, Mr. <a href="http://www.mentor.com/company/executive_team/w_rhines">Wally Rhines</a>, Mr. Lip-Bu Tan, I challenge you all to be the first to drop the anti-benchmarking clauses from your End-User License Agreements.
+So, Mr. Aart de Geus, Mr. <a href="http://www.mentor.com/company/executive_team/w_rhines">Wally Rhines</a>, Mr. Lip-Bu Tan, I challenge you all to be the first to drop the anti-benchmarking clauses from your End-User License Agreements.
 If you want to be an industry leader, if you want to show that your company truly has excellent tools, if you want EDA bloggers to talk about the quality of your products (and about possible points of improvement), then please treat them like adults and drop that anti-benchmarking clause.

 Yours truly,